Green-Phys/green-phys.github.io/content/docs/getting-started/examples/si.md

 ```
 python <source root>/green-mbpt/python/init_data_df.py        \
   --a a.dat --atom atom.dat --nk 6                            \
-  --basis gth-dzvp-molopt-sr --pseudo gth-pbe --xc PBE        \
+  --basis gth-dzvp-molopt-sr --pseudo gth-pbe --xc PBE
-  --high_symmetry_path WGXWLG  --high_symmetry_path_points 100
 ```
 Here we use the `gth-dzvp-molopt-sr` basis with the `gth-pbe` psudopotential and run `DFT` mean-field approximation  with a `PBE` exchange correlation potential.

 The primary goal of this example is to generate the band structure of Silicon.
 For that, we also require the overlap matrix and one-electron Hamiltonian along the high-symmetry path.
 To reproduce the results from [Phys.
 Rev. B 106, 235104], we set high-symmetry path to `WGXWLG` to reproduce results from [Phys.
 Rev. B 106, 235104].
 This is also obtained via the `init_data_df.py` script, but with an additional `--job sym_path` flag:
 ```
 python <source root>/green-mbpt/python/init_data_df.py        \
   --a a.dat --atom atom.dat --nk 6                            \